Whether our Lowcountry visitors are angels or devils, it's wrong to refuse them service

 For many more of us, it clashes with the lessons of our dear mothers.
 What the Red Hen did was, if nothing else, rude.
 It was astonishingly rude.
 In the kitchen confab the staff held before the owner kicked customers to the curb, they faced a fork in the road.
 And they took the low road.

-Today, Hilton Head Island and Beaufort also stands at a fork in the road — with all our guests from afar and all the fine places for those guests to wine and dine and forget for a moment the dog-eat-dog world of work.
+Today, Hilton Head Island and Beaufort also stand at a fork in the road — with all our guests from afar and all the fine places for those guests to wine and dine and forget for a moment the dog-eat-dog world of work.

 For crying out loud, let's act as if we have a mother — not to mention a Constitution.